Cleansing a Leper

 Capernaum – At that time, a garrison town.

-A centurian came to him – He would have been a non-Jewish member of the occupying army.
+A centurion came to him – He would have been a non-Jewish (Roman or Syrian) member of the occupying army.

 “My servant” –